WTRIII/WTRIII/README.md

-- 👋 Hi, I’m Thomas Renfroe.
+- 👋 Hi, I’m William Renfroe.

 - 👀 I’m interested in lots of stuff, but as it relates to tech, I am interested in coding, bots, AI, and SciFi.
 Non-tech interests include history, philosophy, politics, the military, Warhammer 40k, gaming, and shooting.